browserengineering/book/book/styles.md

 Selectors
 =========

-Selectors come in lots of types, but in our browser, we'll support two: tag selectors (`p` selects all `<p>` elements, `ul` selects all `<ul>` elements) and descendant selectors (`article div` selects all `div` elements with an `article` ancestor).[^how-associate]
+Selectors come in lots of types, but in our browser we'll support two: tag selectors (`p` selects all `<p>` elements, `ul` selects all `<ul>` elements) and descendant selectors (`article div` selects all `div` elements with an `article` ancestor).[^how-associate]